radicle-foundation/radworks-governance/manual.md

 RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [Discussion/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])

-Before a RGP can be submitted on-chain, it must first complete **an off-chain review process**.
-Having a public off-chain review process allows for proposals to be reviewed, discussed, and improved by the Radworks community before reaching an on-chain vote.
-This process includes a *Discussion* and a *Formal Review*.
-These steps help provide on-chain voters with more context on community sentiment and proposal development which supports more informed and less contentious decisions.
-It also protects the Radworks community by ensuring that any proposal being submitted on-chain has been vetted and reviewed in a transparent manner.

-**Discussion**
+## **Discussion**

-The ***Discussion*** phase is used to review the first draft of new proposals.
+The _Discussion_ phase is used to review the first draft of new proposals.
 This is the primary period for the community to review and provide feedback on proposals drafts.
-The more feedback provided during this phase allows for more detailed and refined proposals to vote on in later stages.
+The feedback provided during this phase allows for more detailed and refined proposals to vote on in later stages.

+In order for a draft proposal to be formally considered in a [proposal cycle](#proposal-cycles), it must be posted as a _Discussion_ using one of the templates linked below.

 When preparing the proposal drafts for the _Discussion_ phase, proposal authors should:
-- Use [these templates](https://github.com/radicle-foundation/radworks-governance/tree/main/templates) to create their proposals
+- Use [these templates](/templates/) to create their proposals
 - Try to include as much detail as possible in this first draft of their proposals
 - Post their proposal drafts under [Proposal Drafts](https://community.radworks.org/c/governance/discussions/19) on the forum by the _second Monday_ of each cycle (see 'Proposal Cycles' for details).

+> 💡 Drafts or ideas for proposals can be submitted to the forum at any time for informal feedback.
+Authors are encouraged to specify the expected or tentative proposal cycle for their submission.

-**Formal Review**
+## **Formal Review**

 The _Formal Review_ phase serves as the final review step in the governance process before proposals are submitted on-chain.
-Proposals in this phase incorporate feedback from the _Discussion_ phase, and are accompanied by an off-chain Snapshot poll to gauge consensus for their advancement.
+Proposals in this phase incorporate feedback from the _Discussion_ phase, and are accompanied by an off-chain Snapshot poll to gauge consensus.
 All Snapshot polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
 Each Snapshot poll should have three voting options: `Yes` `No` and `Abstain`.

 During _Formal Review_, proposal authors are required to:
 - Publish an new version of their proposal on the forum that incorporates feedback from the *Discussion* phase.
 Proposals in this stage should be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.
 The phase in the title should read [Formal Review].